irosyadi/gitbook/note/machine-learning-glossary.md

 draft: false
 ---

-These are references for upcoming book about terms in machine learning.
+These are references for an upcoming book about terms in machine learning.

 # Machine Learning Glossary